Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 - I enjoy filling in knowledge gaps and trying to get people over blockers, as well as taking on challenging work and offering leadership where required.
 - An example being when we were looking to add swipe functionality to an app, which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.

-**Self motived**
+**Self motivated**
 - To improve as a developer I set a goal to code everyday.
 This has lead to me picking up patterns and concepts so regardless of the stack I am able to think and offer solutions to problems.
 - I recently took on the challenge of learning Go in order to produce performant, microservice style backends, as well as increase comfort writing in new languages/paradigms.
 I also enjoy educational media such as videos which help break down new concepts for me such as Docker and new language features.
 - I have a desire to be a great, well rounded developer so I can offer more help to others.

 **Adaptable**
-- I love learning new stacks as it solidifies my understanding of programming concepts.
+- In my final Makers project I was predominantly working in the backend
 - At Makers I learnt Ruby quite rapidly and spent two weeks learning the MERN stack in order to submit a project within a deadline.
 - I enjoy writing front and backend code and have a strong interest in learning things outside these two fields.